This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 The lower the quality of your press, the more prone it can be to variation in heat between the corners and the center.
 A 10 – 20°F variation will not be an issue, but anything more than that will be.

 If your budget allows, it is a good idea to purchase a digital laser thermometer in order to test that you have an even heat across the platen before doing your job.
-But this is by no means essential.
-Do not feel like you must have one.

 - This press has an easy to use digital temperature and time control.